 Commercial griddle buying guide

 Catering Appliance Superstore stock an extremely broad range of gas and electric griddles with a complete array of features, specifications and price tags.
-From all these makes and models, we're sure we can supply you the best possible option for your catering business at the best price on the market (see our Price Match Promise for more info), and spending ten minutes to read our helpful buying guide on commercial griddles will equip you with the basic knowledge you need to walk away with the right appliance.
+From all these makes and models, we're sure we can supply you the best possible option for your catering business at the best price on the market, and spending ten minutes to read our helpful buying guide on commercial griddles will equip you with the basic knowledge you need to walk away with the right appliance.

 Plate size and capacity